 Tips:

 ☛ There is a public phone at Rotary.
-You can hear cat chattering from this public phone.
+You can hear the cat chattering from this public phone.
 Who’s talking?
 The black cat appeared in Kiki’s Delivery Service.

 Allow around 40 minutes for Hill of Youth.